NateEag/how-i-code/drafts/daily-routine.rst

 * Add documentation tasks for any questions you answered without doc links (if you cannot find a link for the relevant docs as above)

+* If you have committed to working on a task on or by a particular datetime, put it on your calendar.

 * Re-check your current goals to see if you should replace any of them with one of the new tasks